ZafkielEdt/ZafkielEdt/README.md

 </p>

 Hey there!
 My name is Franco.
-Currently, I am studying to will be a Full Stack Developer.
+Currently, I am studying to will be a Web Full Stack Developer.

 ### Languages and Tools I know and Study